ku-sldg/plih/_simple/1-Arithmetic-Expressions.md

 Unfortunately, these nice properties result from `AE` being such a trivial language.
 Completeness and deterministic are properties we will seek to preserve as we add features.
 However, normalizing will prove problematic when we add recursion and looping.

 ### Correctness
 Another important question, one might say the most important question is whether `eval` is correct.
 How do we define correctness?
-We have the evaluation relation, $t\Downarrow v$ that relates terms to values and we have `eval :: AE -> AE` that is a function from terms to values.
+We have the evaluation relation, $t\eval v$ that relates terms to values and we have `eval :: AE -> AE` that is a function from terms to values.
 The simplest correctness definition is:

-$$\forall t:AE, t \Downarrow (eval t)$$
+$$\forall t:AE, t \eval (eval t)$$

-This states that evaluating any $t$ results in a value that is related to $t$ by the evaluation relation, $t\Downarrow v$.
+This states that evaluating any $t$ results in a value that is related to $t$ by the evaluation relation, $t\eval v$.
 By this definition, is our interpreter correct?
 How would you go about proving this condition?

 ### Induction and Extensionality